jihyunsong42/musicNFTMarketplace_frontend/README.md

 ![mintNFT](https://user-images.githubusercontent.com/43053791/156320508-29dabcd1-42ea-494e-a1c4-c6de25649fbc.PNG)
 #### fig. 1) NFT Minting Page<br>
 #2 After this page(fig. 2) shows up, fill out your song information(soundtrack to upload, cover, title etc.) and click "Mint NFT" button.<br>
 #3 The client will send three requests to the backend server.
-The first and second request are
+The first and second request are sending soundtrack source file and album cover image file to the back-end server.
+The last request will be executed after two requests are finished.
-#3 We need to upload metadata to IPFS in order to mint NFT(in decentralized way).
-So pin IPFS Data such as soundtrack and images, I used Pinata API, which is IPFS pinning service.
-Instead of running my own IPFS node, It helps pinning data <br>
-#4 The main page shows KOSPI stock chart, and if you select other market tabs, the chart changes.<br>
-#5 You can scale in/out stock charts by clicking time units.
+#4 When Back-End server receives requests, We need to upload these files to IPFS in order to mint NFT.
+There are two ways to upload data.
+The first way is running your own IPFS node and the second one is using pinning service.
+To avoid complicated implementation, We used pinning service Pinata API for this time.
+With Pinata API key, we can upload soundtrack and image file from back-end server to IPFS.<br>
+#5 Once it is uploaded, Pinata API returns CID, which is crucial for creating NFT.
+This hash value indicates the address of data and it must be included in NFT Metadata.<br>
+#6 After pinning, client-side app creates object for NFT metadata and put information. the metadata form includes CIDs of ipfs image and ipfs soundtrack.
+#7 Client app send the third request to the back-end server with metadata JSON file.
+#8 Back-end server upload this json file and get CID.
+This is going to be returned to the client to mint NFT.
+#9 Client app calls smart contract function which mints NFT by passing CID and amount.
+#10 Process will be finish soon and finally you can check your NFT in your Metamask wallet!

 ![musicNFT_myMusic](https://user-images.githubusercontent.com/43053791/156320633-532c5431-18ee-4aee-ac3b-8bf2a874f680.PNG)
 #### fig. 2) My NFT Music Page<br><br>